The Coffee Spot Guide to Brighton & Hove

 This does mean that you have to track it down, but, on the plus side, it means that everyone who comes in really wants to be there, which all contributes to a friendly, neighbourhood atmosphere.
 It’s like popping around to a mate’s for (really good) coffee and some excellent home-made cake.
 To push the metaphor a little further, Mr Wolfe’s a mate who’ll also make you sandwiches or poached eggs, plus he’ll do you brunch at the weekend.

-May 2017: I've recently learned that Mr Wolfe has closed.
-I'm not sure what, if anything, has replaced it.
-Thanks to Nick for the heads up.Continue reading...
+July 2017: Mr Wolfe has closed, but has been replaced with Stoney Point, still serving Monmouth Coffee.
+Thanks to Nick and Mike Stanbridge for the heads up.Continue reading...

 Redroaster is something of a Brighton legend, first opening its doors on Saint James’s Street almost 15 years ago.
 Back then it was something of a pioneer, a café-cum-roaster, producing all its own beans on a small, red roaster which gives the coffee shop its name.
 The roaster is still there, in pride of place behind the counter, but ever since Redroaster opened a dedicated roastery in Kemp Town to supply its growing wholesale business, it’s been semi-retired.
 These days it’s only in use as a sample roaster, or when the big one in Kemp Town is broken!